micmejia/bible-dump/NKJV/Galatians/Gal 4.md

 But he _who was_ of the bondwoman was born according to the flesh, and he of the freewoman through promise,

 ###### 24
 which things are symbolic.
-For these are [^g]the two covenants: the one from Mount Sinai which gives birth to bondage, which is Hagar--
+For these are the two covenants: the one from Mount Sinai which gives birth to bondage, which is Hagar--

 ###### 25
 for this Hagar is Mount Sinai in Arabia, and corresponds to Jerusalem which now is, and is in bondage with her children--